Are You Rewarding Firefighters or System-Builders? The Culture That's Killing Your Manufacturing Growth

 System-builders understand something that firefighters often miss: small, consistent improvements compound over time into dramatic competitive advantages.
 While a firefighter might save one order through heroic effort, a system-builder creates processes that reliably fulfill hundreds of orders without requiring any heroics at all.

 This is why companies like Toyota, which pioneered many systematic approaches to manufacturing, consistently outperform competitors who rely more heavily on individual expertise and crisis management.
+Toyota's kanban system — now used by manufacturers worldwide — is a perfect example of system-building that replaced firefighting with predictable, scalable processes.

 Systems Empower Everyone: The Democracy of Good Process